dentproject/hldd/baseline-network-linux-hld.md

 ## Future Extensions

-- Provide ASIC / dataplane support via e.g. generic SAI implementations.
+- Provide ASIC / dataplane support, e.g. via generic SAI implementations.
 - Provide a common API / userspace utilities for accessing various sensors and data regardless of their specific API (PDDF, ONLP, S3IP).
 - Provide a common testing platform for testing and verification of drivers and